Cortez the Killer: Composition

-The song is typical of the Zuma album—simple, big chords and a bass line that sometimes becomes very powerful and fades again.
-The song repeats the chords Em7, D and Am7sus4 while Young adds his signature solos throughout.
-It is played in double drop D (DADGBD).
+The song is typical of the Zuma album, with simple chords and gradually rising and falling tension.
+The song repeats the chords Em7, D and A7sus4 while Young adds his signature solos throughout.
+It is played in Young's favored double drop D tuning (DADGBD).

-The lyrics start 3:23 into the song.
-First the words picture Cortés and his "galleons and guns" on their quest of the new world shores.
-There lived Montezuma, emperor of the Aztecs, inconceivably rich and full of wisdom, but in a civilization doomed despite its beauty and amazing achievements.
-By immense human toll of building, their huge and still existing pyramids had been erected, and are praised in the song.

-Also of note is that the song fades out after nearly seven and a half minutes, as (according to Young's father in Neil and Me) an electrical circuit had blown, causing the console to go dead.
+The song fades out after nearly seven and a half minutes, as (according to Young's father in Neil and Me) a circuit in the mixing console had blown.
 In addition to losing the rest of the instrumental work, a final verse was also lost.
-When producer David Briggs had to break this news to the band, Young replied "I never liked that verse anyway."
-The additional verse has not been identified or recorded officially.
+When producer David Briggs had to break this news to the band, Young replied, "I never liked that verse anyway."

+The additional verse resurfaced on his 2024 tour with Crazy Horse: